xingtel/2D-image-to-3DFace/README.md

-this is vs2015 project ,you can buld directly
+this is vs2015 project ,you can build it directly
 ### face alignment 68 pts
 it is sdm method  https://github.com/RoboPai/sdm